 Clearly he had made the eyeglass holder he was looking for.
 And that would have been the end of the story.

 But then he looked at his creation from a different angle.
 He saw that smooth, beautiful back face and the ad man in him realized that it was just perfect for presenting a logo.
-Like yours.
+Or a message.

-Lucky for you, too.
-But not for that, Pat would have never bothered to bring this little gem to market; he would have been content to enjoy it all on his own.
+Lucky thing, too.
+But not for that promotional possibility, Pat would have never bothered to bring this little gem to market; he would have been content to enjoy it all on his own.

 Right now, it is only in small batch production.
 But we look forward to scaling up production and making the Shark Toothavailable as a promotional item, as well as a practical one, very, very soon.
 Please stay tuned, or email us to receive future updates or inquire about licensing production of the Shark Tooth.